sidheshwar06/booklist/README.md

-My personal list of non-fiction books I am planning to read.
+﻿My personal list of non-fiction books I am planning to read.
 All categories are pretty high level and may change anytime.

 If you have something to suggest feel free to make a PR.